ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 The `'ratpack'` plugin applies the core Gradle [`'java'` plugin](http://www.gradle.org/docs/current/userguide/java_plugin.html).
 The `'ratpack-groovy'` plugin applies the core Gradle [`'groovy'` plugin](http://www.gradle.org/docs/current/userguide/groovy_plugin.html).
 This means that you can start adding code and dependencies to your app like a standard Gradle based project (e.g. putting source in `src/main/[groovy|java]`).
+Note that the `'ratpack-groovy'` plugin implicitly applies the `'ratpack'` plugin.

 ## Ratpack dependencies